 6.2.3. to collaborate with the Publisher in fulfilling other obligations laid down in this Agreement;

 6.2.4. immediately inform the Publisher about any circumstances that impede or may impede CC Learning to provide Services;

 6.2.5. to ensure that Content provided by the Publisher is accessible to the Users;

 6.2.6. to ensure proper marketing and search engine optimization (SEO) of the Platform;

-6.2.7. to provide Publisher an access (unique login and password which are known only to the Publisher) to the Platform.
-Publisher by logging in to the Platform can upload and publish a digital Content;
+6.2.7. to provide Publisher an access (unique login and password which are known only to the Publisher) to the Platform;

-6.2.8. to give Publisher access to the Platform where he can upload Content;
+6.2.8. to give Publisher access to the Platform where s/he can upload articles;

 6.2.9. to give Publisher access to sales statistics which is provided in anonymized form.

 6.3.1. to collaborate with CC Learning in fulfilling the obligations laid down in the Agreement;

 6.3.2. to upload and publish the Content and all the necessary information to the Platform if not agreed otherwise.
 The Publisher has a right to publish Content outside the Platform according to his will.
 The Publisher is free to decide when and what Content upload on the Platform;